This post was updated on July 16th, 2022

 If you’re curious about spearmint tea and polycystic ovarian syndrome, this short article tells you everything you need to know.

-Can Spearmint Tea Lower Testosterone?
+Can Spearmint Herbal Tea Lower Testosterone?

-Yes.
-But maybe not as much as you’d like.
+Spearmint herbal tea can help lower testosterone.
+Just maybe not as much as you’d like.

 I recently reviewed the science behind various PCOS teas.
 Spearmint tea was one of only three teas studied in PCOS-specific randomized controlled trials.
+Green tea and marjoram tea are the other two.

-Better Ways To Lower Testosterone
+Better Ways to Lower Testosterone

 If you’re drinking spearmint tea to lower testosterone, then it’s worth keeping this intervention in perspective.
 In isolation, drinking tea is a tiny part of your total diet.
 The impact of everything else you consume is much more significant.